“Starting my presentation” is a very common answer to my question “What bugs you most about presenting?”.

 - it should be overwhelming / unarguable

-- it should be objective (that is, without opinion).
+- it should be objective (that is, no just my opinion).

 A bit more detail, please, Simon?